CycloneDX/cyclonedx.org/about/guiding-principles/index.md

 <button type="button" class="collapsible">Easy to adopt - easy to contribute</button>
 <div class="collapsible-content">
-  <p>From the prescriptive nature of the CycloneDX object model to the standardization process, the objective is to provide an easy path for adopting CycloneDX, making contributions or community implementations, or participating in the evolution of the standard.</p>
+  <p>From the prescriptive nature of the CycloneDX object model, to the standardization process, the objective is to provide an easy path for adopting CycloneDX.
+Including community contributions or implementations, or participating in the evolution of the standard.</p>
 </div>

 <button type="button" class="collapsible">Open source standard - permissive, commercial friendly, license</button>